Hope you’re all doing well. I’m on a plane flying to Nashville! I’m going to meet my darling son, Cale, and then we’re going on a road trip to:

 I have already had extensive conversations with the contractor about this.
 While not a licensed structural engineer, he studied it in college and also has extensive experience working in these old brownstones in Boston.

 However, and sorry to have to put this in caps, I want to make sure that everyone sees that we ARE GOING TO BE USING A STRUCTURAL ENGINEER who will be devising a sound structural plan to support the new stairwell.
-Yes, we will have to cut into a beam, and that load supporting the floor, AND the fireplace will need to be redirected, but actually, the distance will be shorter.
+Yes, we will have to cut into a beam, and that load supporting the floor, AND the fireplace will need to be redirected.

 Now, to address what one or two people criticized me for, which is not having things centered.